lucastenani/dt-money-full-stack/README.md

 - [x] The user must be able to create a new transaction;
 - [ ] The user must be able to obtain a summary of his account;
-- [ ] The user must be able to list all transactions that have already occurred;
+- [x] The user must be able to list all transactions that have already occurred;
 - [ ] The user must be able to view a single transaction;

 ## business rules

-- [ ] The transaction can be of the credit type that will add to the total amount, or debit that will subtract;
+- [ ] The transaction can be of the income type that will add to the total amount, or outcome that will subtract;
 - [ ] It must be possible to identify the user between requests;
 - [ ] The user can only view transactions that he created;